General Counsel · Corporate Secretary · Board Advisor

 The case for a different kind of advisor.

 Most advisors give you one perspective.
 A lawyer sees the legal risk.
 A banker sees the deal.
 A consultant sees the process.
-Raj Kumar gives you all three dimensions simultaneously — J.D. trained, operator by practice, and for 27 years at the intersection where law, capital, biotech, and software collide.
+Raj Kumar gives you all three simultaneously — because for over 25 years, he has operated at the intersection where law, capital, biotech, and software collide.

 Trained at Genentech, seasoned through co-founding two operating companies, and tested by a decade of high-stakes advisory work, Raj brings something rare to every engagement: the ability to build and direct the full professional team a complex situation requires.
 Big Law partners, investment bankers, CPAs, regulatory specialists — each with their own institutional interests.
 Getting them aligned toward a single client outcome is a discipline in its own right.